MoserMichael/my-notes/dev-gotchas.md

 In addition to that there are the Monad laws (in Haskell terminology); these ensure that you can chain the flatMap (bind) calls together in perfect harmony:

+The java Option 'monad' doesn't implement the monad laws correctly, that's why it is hard to chain processing with map/flatMap.